The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

 \subsection{\texorpdfstring{$\Aone$}{A1} Unstable and Stable}

 We say that a spectrum $E$ is $\Aone$--$n$--connected if $\pi_i^{s, \Aone}(E) = 0$ for all $i \le n$.
-From the above definition of $\pi_i^{s, \Aone}$, combined with the theorem of \cite{morel2012} saying that $\Laone$ does not decrease the connectivity of connected objects, and that $\Laone$ commutes with $\Omega$ for simply-connected objects, we deduce the following lemma:
+From the above definition of $\pi_i^{s, \Aone}$, combined with \cite[Theorem 6.38]{morel2012} saying that $\Laone$ does not decrease the connectivity of connected objects, and that $\Laone$ commutes with $\Omega$ for simply-connected objects, we deduce the following lemma:

 \begin{lm} If $X$ is an $\Aone$--$n$--connected object of $\Spaces_\pt$, then $\ssp X$ is $\Aone$--$n$--connected. \end{lm}

 Recall that a map $f : X \to Y$ of connected objects of $\Spaces_\pt$ is said to be $n$--connected if the homotopy fiber is $(n-1)$-connected, and $\Aone$--$n$-connected if the $\Aone$-homotopy fiber is $\Aone$--$(n-1)$-connected.